eturro/mmseq/README.md

 ## Building from source

 The [MMSEQ package](#installation) comes with statically-linked binaries for 64-bit Mac OS X and GNU/Linux, which should work out of the box on most systems.
-In order to build from source, install the following dependencies:
+In order to build from source, install the following dependencies ([more info](https://github.com/eturro/mmseq/blob/master/src/dependencies.md)):

 - [Boost C++ libraries](http://boost.org/)
 - [GNU Scientific Library](http://www.gnu.org/software/gsl)